AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/01_Microsoft_Sentinel_Setup_and_Architecture.md

-# 📊 Microsoft Sentinel Setup and Architecture
+# 📊  Microsoft Sentinel – Setup & Architecture

-## 🎯 Objective
+## 🎯 Objective:
 Deploy Microsoft Sentinel in your Azure tenant to enable cloud-native SIEM and real-time threat detection.

-# 🛰️ Microsoft Sentinel – Setup & Architecture

 ## 📘 Table of Contents